The Post Oak School devotes approximately 11% of our budget to need-based financial assistance for current and prospective families.

-Financial assistance is available to the families of all current and prospective Post Oak students and is based on demonstrated financial need.
-Parents of candidates must file a confidential financial statement that includes disclosure of tax information.
+Parents must file a confidential financial statement that includes disclosure of tax information.

-Parents must file an application with F.A.S.T.
-(Financial Aid for School Tuition), an outside agency that makes recommendations to schools for financial assistance.
+Parents must file an application with SSS (School and Student Services), an outside agency that makes recommendations to schools for financial assistance.

 There are three components to the financial aid process: